 - Diabetes, if the body is unable to make enough insulin

 Before the Procedure

-Meet with your doctor to make sure medical problems, such as diabetes, high blood pressure, and heart or lung problems are in good control.
+Meet with your provider to make sure medical problems such as diabetes, high blood pressure, and heart or lung problems are in good control.

 - Blood tests (complete blood count, electrolytes, liver and kidney tests)